luiscoco/Azure_SDK_ACI_Deploy_.NET_7_Web_API/README.md

 Open Visual Studio 2022 Community Edition and we create a new .NET 7 API

+We enable the Docker support in the application for automatically creating a dockerfile

 ## 3. Create the docker image and we push in Azure ACR